Back Function Institute Mathematics Contents Index Home

 It is called a MANY-TO-ONE FUNCTION.

-The above type of equation (not a function)
+The above type of equation has a special name, too.

-Below is a demonstration that will show you how ONE-TO-ONE FUNCTIONS, MANY-TO-ONE FUNCTIONS, and ONE-TO-MANY EQUATIONS (which are not functions) appear when they are seen as graphs.
+Below are several videos that will show you how ONE-TO-ONE FUNCTIONS, MANY-TO-ONE FUNCTIONS, and ONE-TO-MANY RELATIONS appear when they are seen as graphs.
+In each one the x-axis is shown in blue, the y-axis in red, the function (or relation) in yellow, and points and construction lines in white.